||||Faculty College 2014

 - visiting the NYTs in College Instructional Strategies website;

-- viewing Guest Speaker Professor Lamberti's presentation at UW-Parkside;
+- viewing a video of guest speaker Professor Lamberti's presentation at UW-Parkside;

 - viewing Professor Lamberti's presentation (pdf);